nsun6145/RIT-Schedule-Maker/doc.md

 * Constant shifting of how to approach project led to time consumption.

 * We over scoped.
 Hard.
-We could not successfully insert event data to each cell (to each day, in our case).
+We could not successfully insert event data.
+However, because of the time limitation, we did not have enough time to finish the dictionaries to make each day as a cell and insert data to each cell.

+* The calendar would not save any data.
+When shut down the app totally, the data would not be saved.
+This is because we don't have enough time to work on the json file to install data.
+If time is longer, we will finish the data installing.

 ## Work